-Mike Allen concluded his 13th season serving as Asst.
-Men's Soccer Coach for Merrimack in 2014, investing over a decade of coaching prowess to the Warriors.
+Mike Allen begins his 14th season serving as Asst.
+Men's Soccer Coach for Merrimack in 2015, investing over a decade of coaching prowess to the Warriors.

 The most recent season was one of the best ever for the Warriors, as Allen contribued to a team that advanced to the East Region Final of the NCAA Tournament for the first time in program history, and in the process, hosted an NCAA Tournament game for the first time ever.
 The Warriors won 15 games, tying the second most wins ever for a single season.